mir-one/localfarm/README.md

 })
 ```

-Then follow the instruction to [build Tania](#building-instructions).
+Then follow the instruction to [build LocalFarm](#building-instructions).

 ## Support Us

-You can become a backer or a sponsor for Tania through our [Open Collective page](https://opencollective.com/tania).
+You can become a backer or a sponsor for LocalFarm through our [Open Collective page](https://opencollective.com/tania).

-You can also support Tania development by buying the merchandise from [Tania Swag Store](https://teespring.com/stores/usetania).
+You can also support LocalFarm development by buying the merchandise from [LocalFarm Swag Store](https://teespring.com/stores/usetania).

 ### Contributors